 No one can know exactly what the future holds, but administrators must anticipate change and the risks associated with it.
 Usually, the changes are significant, such as having to introduce a new manufacturing system or needing to modify company culture because of excessive employee turnover.

 By analyzing the company’s position in the market and understanding its strengths and weaknesses, the business administrator can plan appropriate responses to remedy any problems and improve market share.

 Administrators need to map out their plans and figure out what resources and staff to use to reach their goals.

-Getting an associate degree in business administration from Campus in partnership with MTI College is an important first step to put you on the path to a versatile career in marketing, human relations, management, economics or accounting.
+Getting an associate degree in business administration from Campus, formerly MTI College, is an important first step to put you on the path to a versatile career in marketing, human relations, management, economics or accounting.
 Our thorough training is a foundation in general business administrative skills and the principles of business management – that you can build on and grow with.